jakobbuis/toburn/readme.md

 1. Open `index.html` in a browser.

 # License
 Copyright 2015 Jakob Buis.
-ALl rights reserved.
+All rights reserved.